 When you design a new luxury bathroom, it’s worth thinking about how easy it will be to maintain.
 If we had the space, I would love a glassless shower, to avoid cleaning all those water stains.
 A glassless shower requires a lot of space so that water doesn’t escape to other parts of the bathroom, and room for an under floor drainage system so the water can drain away easily.
 Whilst we have some space, this isn’t going to be feasible, so I will be on the hunt for an easy to maintain shower cubicle.
-I wonder if there are any self cleaning showers out there, that would be a dream come true wouldn’t it.
+A frameless glass shower looks absolutely stunning when it’s first fitted.
+However, unless it is properly cleaned around once a week or more, it can end up not looking as amazing due to the build up on scum one the glass.
+I wonder if there are any self cleaning glass showers out there, that would be a dream come true wouldn’t it.

 One Sink or Two in a Luxury Bathroom?

 I have really come to love the idea of having two sinks.
 I think this works really well for couples who have different standards of cleanliness.
 I would never have to look at my husbands stubble again, clogging up the plug hole or wash it away before it was clean enough for anyone else to use.
 If I caught him using my sink, we would have to have words.